jaffarc/Patterns-Grunt-Project/README.md

 Welcome!

-This structure was created for js-modular according to some standards of pattern.
+This structure was created for js-modules according to some standards of pattern.

 ##References:
 	Book: JavaScript Patterns.